fluffyWeird/bure-card/README.md

 - **Andualem Getachew**
 - **Eureka T/Mariam**

-#### NB- GELILA AMSALU ISN'T A COLLABORATOR. [didn't signout of vscode that's how it happend]
+#### NB- GELILA AMSALU ISN'T A COLLABORATOR ALTHOUGH SHE IS PRESENT ON THE COLABORATOR SECTION. [didn't signout of vscode that's how it happend]
-#### Assumption - MOH is a credential partner and our project is to be implemented from singIn Phase.
-This is done because it takes more time to register and is redendant.

 ---

 ## 📘 Project Synopsis